Image

 • Reduced opportunities to access self-development resources

-And, crucially,
+And, tellingly,

 • The need to maintain eLearning activities